• Products

 Business challenges for autonomous mobile robotics companies

-What’s holding back your autonomous mobile robot?
-Can you create a model attractive and cost-effective enough to outshine the competition?
+What is holding back demand for your autonomous mobile robot?
+Can you create a model that is attractive and cost-effective enough to outshine the competition?

 Every AMR company must ask itself those questions.
 To answer them, you need the right data.

-That means understanding why more mid-size and enterprise businesses don't invest in autonomous mobile robotics.
-It's also knowing where your internal strengths lie – and when you need to look elsewhere for solutions.
+This means understanding why more mid-size and enterprise businesses don't invest in autonomous mobile robotics currently.
+It also means knowing what your strengths are and when you need to look for solutions that enhance your output.

-We’ve outlined the primary factors behind these challenges.
-You can click the link in each section to explore the topic further.
+There are significant primary factors behind these challenges.
+To explore the topic further, click the link in each section below for more details.

-To learn how ifm’s mobile robotics solutions can help you, fill out this form or email Tim McCarver.
+To learn how ifm solutions for mobile robotics can help you, fill out this form or email Tim McCarver.

 The roadblocks to AMR mass adoption

-Autonomous mobile robots are simply too valuable to ignore for most industries.
-That applies to manufacturing, warehouses, logistics automation, and retail applications among other industries.
+Autonomous mobile robots are too valuable to ignore for most industries.
+That applies to manufacturing, warehouses, logistics automation, and retail applications, among other industries.

-• The time and money it will cost an end-user to integrate an AMR fleet
+• The time and money it will cost to integrate an AMR fleet

 • High bill of materials (BoM) costs that get passed to the customer